 I was born in El Paso, Texas, but grew up across the border in Cd.
 Juarez, Mexico.
 After my family emigrated to the U.S. when I turned fifteen, I spent my early adult years in Denver, Colorado.
 In 2012, I received B.A.’s in philosophy, history, and political science from the University of Colorado Denver.
 At UCD’s pluralistic philosophy department, I was trained in the history of philosophy, analytic philosophy, and continental thought.
 My interdisciplinary training exposed me early on to a variety of research and teaching methodologies.

-Besides theory, I enjoy photography, plant potting, and indie and folk music, in particular the Spanish singer-songwriter Nacho Vegas.
+Besides theory, I enjoy photography, vinyl records, plant potting, and indie and folk music, in particular the Spanish singer-songwriter Nacho Vegas.
 In terms of literature, I especially like the work of Mexican writer Juan Rulfo.
 I love French cheeses and virtually any and all pastries.

 For any questions, feel free to write me at email@example.com.